Fordi/ember-1.4-site/source/guides/understanding-ember/the-view-layer.md

 At the end of the rendering process, the root view asks the `RenderBuffer` for its element.
 The `RenderBuffer` takes its completed string and uses jQuery to convert it into an element.
 The view assigns that element to its `element` property and places it into the correct place in the DOM (the location specified in `appendTo` or the application's root element if the application used `append`).

-While the parent view assigns its element directly, each child view looks up its element lazily.
+While the parent view assigns its element directly, each child views looks up its element lazily.
 It does this by looking for an element whose `id` matches its `elementId` property.
 Unless explicitly provided, the rendering process generates an `elementId` property and assigns its value to the view's `RenderBuffer`, which allows the view to find its element as needed.

 ##### 4. Re-Rendering